![]() |

 When choosing a narrator it is important to decide what type of narration will be used (first, second, third limited, third omniscient, etc.) It is also important to decide where the narrator is in time and space.
 TYPE: The Comic Book Kid is narrated in first person, with Brian as the "I," the only change being when Paul takes over the narration on page 138-141.
 TIME/LOCATION: In The Comic Book Kid, the action ended a few weeks before Brian began narrating.
 He is narrating from his room, where he is typing the whole story on his computer.

-ask the students for evidence that the action of the story is already over when Brian is narrating.
+Class Activity: ask the students for evidence that the action of the story is already over when Brian is narrating.

 Possible Responses: